Leadership Inspirations Library

 True Story: I have a love/hate relationship with New Year’s Resolutions.
 I’ve set a lot of them, tracked behaviors and assessed goals, and I’ve even achieved some of them.

-he holiday season is in full swing.
+The holiday season is in full swing.
 For many, this is a time of mixed emotions: excitement and good cheer, along with stress and perhaps anxiety.
-This begs the question: can the holidays be our friend and foe?
+Can the holidays be our friend and foe?

 “It is a period of civil war.
 Rebel spaceships, striking from a hidden base, have won their first victory against the evil Galactic Empire.
 During the battle, rebel spies managed to steal secret plan’s to the Empire’s ultimate weapon, the Death Star…”